 - Temple Teacher Residency received a five-year grant from the Pennsylvania Department of Education and Troops to Teachers to recruit veterans to the teaching field.

-- Temple was selected as a recipient of a four-year grant from the U.S. Department of Education to re-fund its Child Care Access Means Parents in Schools (CCAMPIS) Program run through the College of Education's Family, School and Community Lab.
+- Temple was selected as a recipient of a four-year grant from the U.S. Department of Education to re-fund its Child Care Access Means Parents in Schools (CCAMPIS) Program run through the College of Education and Human Development's Family, School and Community Lab.
 CCAMPIS provides free child care, academic success workshops, peer networking opportunities and individualized support.

 - Through the support of an 18-month grant from the Lumina Foundation, The Hope Center for College, Community, and Justice launched a new initiative, "The Real Price of College: Improving Estimates of Demonstrated Financial Need."
 The project will help six Texas colleges and universities address college affordability issues.

-Several College of Education alumni were honored in 2019.
+Several College of Education and Human Development alumni were honored in 2019.
 Below are a select few.

 - Linda Darling-Hammond EDU '78 was appointed as Head of the California Board of Education.